-It is not sufficient for a work space to be enclosed to be defined as a “confined space”.
-Under the Confined Spaces Regulations 1997 the work space must be substantially (although not always entirely) enclosed & one or more of the specified risks must actually be present or be reasonably foreseeable.
+It is not sufficient for a work space to be enclosed to be defined as a 'confined space'.
+Under the Confined Spaces Regulations 1997 the work space must be substantially (although not always entirely) enclosed and one or more of the specified risks must actually be present or be reasonably foreseeable.
 A workspace may be a confined space permanently or, due to changes in the degree of confinement or the temporary presence of one of the specified risks, temporarily.

 Departments must identify any confined spaces (permanent or temporary) within their area of control.
 For each confined space, a risk assessment must be produced that identifies what control measures are needed.
 Priority must be given to eliminating the need to work in confined spaces (either be addressing the enclosed nature of the work or eliminating the specific hazard).